 In today’s world, security is one of the most important aspects of every technology.

 A report shows that, on average, a hacker attack is carried out every 39 seconds.
-Credit cards, identities, and classified information get stolen on a daily basis.
+Credit cards, identities, and classified information get stolen daily.
 This leads to billions of dollars of losses each year.

 But since the blockchain is a decentralized system, it has no single point of failure.

 The information is stored on countless computers connected to the network, so carrying out an attack is nearly impossible.
-To take control of the network or to alter information stored on the blockchain, you would have to attack all the network’s devices all at once.
+To take control of the network or alter data stored on the blockchain, you must simultaneously attack all the network’s devices.

 Ultimately, the investment required to carry out such an attack would be larger than its eventual benefits.

 The blockchain allows you to remain anonymous.
-Nobody can track your purchases or your spending habits and link them to your personal information so they can later monetize it.
-Unless they know for sure which public address is yours.
+Nobody can track your purchases or spending habits and link them to your personal information so they can later monetize it unless they know which public address is yours.

 But even so, a system built fully on blockchain technology will not store cookies or personal information.
 And this is exactly why Bitcoin exploded in popularity on black markets and the dark web.